sreelekshmisaju/Mini-RAG-QA-System/README.md

 ##  Objective

 This project implements a **Retrieval-Augmented Generation (RAG)** based Question-Answering (QA) system using an open-source LLM.
-The system enables users to upload a medical document (PDF/DOCX/TXT), ask domain-related questions, and receive generated answers grounded in the uploaded content.
+The system enables users to upload a  document (PDF/DOCX/TXT), ask domain-related questions, and receive generated answers grounded in the uploaded content.

 ---